Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        4. The ingest source MUST have the capability of specifying the publishing path (which will be used to publish the content) as well as the delivery path (which clients will use to retrieve the content).

-		  This capability is further illustrated in the Examples section TBD
+      This capability is further illustrated in the Examples sections.

    ### HTTP connections ### {#DASH_Ingest_HTTP}

        1. [=Manifest objects=] and [=media objects=] MUST be uploaded via individual HTTP 1.1  [[!RFC7235]] PUT or POST operations.
 This specification does not imply any functional differentation between a PUT or a POST operation.
 Either may be used to supply content to the receiving entity.